 Until recently, businesses of all sizes relied primarily on “pencil and paper” or spreadsheet approaches to maintenance management.
 Although useful in its time, an increasing number of business owners are now finding that these approaches have fallen short of their maintenance objectives particularly when it comes to the added costs associated with time, resource and staff allocations.
 With an aim toward functioning better, faster, smarter and leaner, businesses are motivated to find ways of improving operations efficiency by reducing costs, saving time and resources and ultimately, achieving a greater return on investment (ROI).
 With these limitations and goals at the forefront, business owners are increasingly turning toward Computerized Maintenance Management Software (CMMS) as their maintenance management solution.

 For those considering automated maintenance management systems as an alternative to manual ones, it is important to note that CMMSs have become the preferred maintenance management solution for companies representing a wide range of industry, service and corporate sectors.
 These sophisticated and robust maintenance management software utilize thousands of data points that at any given time provide a user with an overview of a facility’s operation or alternatively, the status of an individual piece of equipment.
 They have the ability to monitor inventory levels, track work orders, quickly generate accurate reports, and most important, they can instantly determine which company assets require routine preventive maintenance.
-CMMSs offer small business owners an efficient facility management solution that overtime offer benefits such as increased organizational efficiency, extended equipment lifespans, better time management and labor utilization and ultimately, reduced costs and increased profits.
+CMMSs offer small business owners an efficient facility management software that overtime offer benefits such as increased organizational efficiency, extended equipment lifespans, better time management and labor utilization and ultimately, reduced costs and increased profits.

 A key benefit of maintenance management systems is its customizability.
 This means that the CMMS maintenance softwares can meet the individual needs of businesses large and small, and with differing numbers of assets, users, sites and preventive maintenance requirements.
 Automated systems also have the ability to adjust to the changing needs of organizations as they grow and reformulate.
 Utilizing a CMMS maintenance software means that the system adapts to the organization and not the organization adapting to the system.
 The following is a list of other features well suited toward small businesses: